Jamnitzer/Metal_VertexStreaming/README.md

 note: I renamed this variable to renderFrameCycle.
 The original program calls this variable constantDataBufferIndex.
 Which kind of weird since Index is a variable that changes every frame.
-And we copy new data into the constantDataBuffer each frame.
+And we copy new data into the DataBuffer each frame.
-What is constant is the location of the vertexBuffer.
+The only thing that is constant is the location of the vertexBuffer.